 Ridge Road/Track (end of Kawerau Track to lighthouse)

 This vehicle track runs along the spine of the island roughly north-west to south-east.
 Those walking the Kawerau Track can take the Totara Track to join Ridge Road near its northern end.
 A mowed grass track runs parallel to Ridge Road for much of its length, offering pleasant walking through regenerating bush.

 There are several tracks leading off to the east or west coasts for those looking to explore further.
 At the southern end, near the lighthouse, the grass track crosses a steep hill from which, on clear days, there are good views of surrounding islands and the Hauraki Gulf.

-The first section of this longer walk winds around the northern end of the island, where flax is the dominant planting and, in spring, red-crowned parakeets/kakariki are often found feeding.
-Most of the track is on high ground, and there are several good viewing points out over the rocky shoreline and across to Wooded Island.
+The first section of this longer walk winds around the northern end of the island, where flax is the dominant planting and, in spring, kakariki/red-crowned parakeets are often found feeding.
+Most of the track is on high ground, and there are several good viewpoints out over the rocky shoreline and across to Wooded Island.
 The track continues past the site of Papakura pā and Northeast Bay, both important sites of early Māori occupation.

 The next section along East Coast Track to the lighthouse is beautiful, with views out to Coromandel and Great Barrier Island/Aotea.
 Both these sections include steep areas and walkers need to have a good level of fitness.

 The many tracks and paths around the island provide lots of opportunities for round trip walks.
 Here we suggest a few which begin and end at the wharf:

 - Wattle Track loop (1 hr) - wharf - Wharf Road - lighthouse - Wattle Track - wharf

 - Kawerau Track loop (3 hr) - wharf - Hobbs Beach - Kawerau Track - Ridge Track - lighthouse - Wattle Track - wharf